SkrFractals/Comparser/README.md

 ### Parser stage (COMMANDS)
 Read sequentially.
 Definitions, constants, if, while, do, etc. are processed here.
 Names may be redefined during this stage.
-This language half is imperative.
+This half of the language is imperative.

 ### Evaluation stage (EXPRESSIONS)
 After parsing is complete, expressions are pure.
 Calling an expression cannot modify definitions, constants, or functions.
-Case-sensitivity optional - if you choose insensitive, all uppercase letters are internally converted to lowercase.
+Case-sensitivity is optional - if you choose insensitive, all uppercase letters are internally converted to lowercase.
-This language half is functional.
+This half of the language is functional.

 ## COMMANDS:
 Parser stage, the "code".
 This one is read sequentially line by line, and works more like your typical procedural/imperative code.
-You can and re-define functions and constants (so they can be mutated while this code is being read, but then stay at their final value for the evaluation stage)
+You can redefine functions and constants (so they can be mutated while this code is being read, but then stay at their final value for the evaluation stage)

 ### <img width="17" height="15" alt="image" src="https://github.com/user-attachments/assets/ffc897ab-2858-4e47-98ad-ac34348366c9" />Function definition:
 (_\<expressionCacheSize\>_)functionName(_\<expressionArguments\>_) : _\<expressionDefinition\>_